Enable72/Enable72/README.md

 <div align="center">

 ## About Me
 I am a second-year Masters student at the University of California, San Diego, majoring in Electrical and Computer Engineering.
 I am specializing in Medical Imaging.
+I am an enthusiast passionate about revolutionizing medical science's future, seamlessly blending Machine Leaning with healthcare practices to make a lasting impact.

 ## Research Interests